Eutelsat 31A

 Eutelsat 31A, formerly e-Bird, Eurobird 3 and Eutelsat 33A, is a communications satellite that offers capacity for broadband and broadcast services in Europe.
-It is owned by Eutelsat.
+Owned by Eutelsat, it was launched on 27 September 2003 at 23:14:46 UTC.

 Positioned at 31° East - having been relocated from 33° East in May 2014 - Eutelsat 31A is optimised for interactive broadband services, and also valued by broadcasters for occasional use and professional video services, and data networks like Estar by Technologie Satelitarne service.

 Its 20 Ku band transponders are connected to four spot beams over Europe and Turkey.
 These four beams overlap to allow hubs located in the hot spots of each beam to communicate with each other, thus ensuring highly effective pan-European coverage.